rotexsoft/leanorm/README.md

 In short `hasOne` and `belongsTo` are inverses of one another - if one record `belongTo` the other, the other `hasOne` of the first.
 Or, more accurately, eiterh `hasOne` or `hasMany` - depending on how many times its id appears.

+### Fetching data

+If you want to grab related data always specify the name(s) of the relations whose data you want to grab during a fetch so that there are only 1 + n queries issued to retrieve data where n is the number of relations you want to get data for, or else the package will issue an extra query for each relation whose data you want to access for each record.

+For example if you had 3 authors & a total of 10 Blog Posts from all the authors, when you fetch all the author records, if you do not specify that you want all Blog Posts at the time you are calling the fetch method, then only one query to select * from authors will be issued when fetch is called, but when you start looping through the author records to access the posts for each author 3 extra queries in the for of select * from blog_posts where author_id  = current_authors_id to get the blog posts for each author while looping meaning that
+4 queries in total will be issued in this scenario (assuming the 3 authors have the ids 1, 2 & 3):

+1. select * from authors
+2. select * from blog_posts where author_id = 1
+3. select * from blog_posts where author_id = 2
+4. select * from blog_posts where author_id = 3

+If you specify that you want to fetch blog posts at the time you are calling the fetch method, then only two queries will be issued

+A. select * from authors
+B. select * from blog_posts where author_id IN ( select distinct id from authors ) // The result of this query will be stitched into the
+                                                                                   // appropriate author records from the query A above.